ShuJiaLab/SPI/README.md

 # Prerequisites:
-This pipeline require MIJ, a Java package for running ImageJ and Fiji within Matlab.
-While a relevant files are uploaded within the package, they could be found at: https://www.mathworks.com/matlabcentral/fileexchange/47545-mij-running-imagej-and-fiji-within-matlab
+This pipeline requires MIJ, a Java package for running ImageJ and Fiji within Matlab.
+While relevant files are uploaded within the package, they could be found at: https://www.mathworks.com/matlabcentral/fileexchange/47545-mij-running-imagej-and-fiji-within-matlab

 https://imagej.net/plugins/miji